samuel-ping/samuel-ping/README.md

 ### Hey!
 I'm Sam.
 I'm a student at Rutgers University- New Brunswick majoring in Computer Science with a minor in Business Administration.
-I'm currently a Student Systems Programmer at Rutgers Open Systems Solutions.
+I'm currently a Student Systems Programmer at Rutgers Open Systems Solutions, and an incoming TIP intern at Capital One.
 Outside of school, I love playing tennis and performing in theater productions!

 You can find more about me on [my website.](https://samuelping.me)